25.9 C

 Know when to let go

 Keep in mind that while we’ve already suggested DIY repairs as a way out, sometimes this just won’t be the best solution possible.
 You see, sometimes the problem is too complex and by trying to fix things, you’ll only make them worse.
-So, you need to recognize when something is outside of your scope of expertise in order to entrust it to a professional.
+So, you need to recognise when something is outside of your scope of expertise in order to entrust it to a professional.

 Also, sometimes, the general state of the car is just so bad that repairing everything would end up costing you more than buying a new car.
 The same goes for the repair vs. the replacement of a certain part.